lsst-sqre/deploy-jenkins/quickstart.md

     . /opt/rh/rh-python35/enable
     . venv/bin/activate
     cd squash

+    export DJANGO_SETTINGS_MODULE="squash.settings.production"
+    python manage.py migrate

     export QA_USER="nobody"
     export QA_USER_EMAIL=${USER}@example.com
-    export DJANGO_SETTINGS_MODULE="squash.settings.production"

-    # XXX this is an ugly hack
-    # sudo -E -u squash python manage.py makemigrations
-    # running makemigrations under sudo fails:
-    # ImportError: No module named django.core.management
-    # despite VIRTUAL_ENV being preserved

-    # there does not appear to an option to change the migration file path
-    sudo chmod 777 /opt/apps/qa-dashboard/squash/dashboard/migrations/
-    python manage.py makemigrations
-    python manage.py migrate
     python manage.py createsuperuser --username $QA_USER --email $QA_USER_EMAIL --noinput
-    python manage.py loaddata initial_data

     # the password can be changed after the fact via
     python manage.py changepassword $QA_USER

+    python manage.py loaddata test_dat

-Testing DB migration on a copy of the production qadb
+Restore a copy of the latest production QA database
 ---

-In order to validate DB migration, a recent copy of the production `qadb` should be used.
-These steps should be run _prior_ to [Initialize django database](#initialize-django-database).
+NOTE: This step can also be used to validate database migrations *prior* the production update.
+Use the following commands to restore a copy of the latest production database and apply migrations (if any).

     vagrant plugin install vagrant-scp